BellevueCollege/data-api-archive/readme.md

 ### People data

-- `v1/auth/login` - The endpoint to authenticate and retrieve a valid token so protected endpoint can be used.
+- `v1/auth/login` - The endpoint to authenticate and retrieve a valid token so protected data endpoints can be used.

 - `v1/employee/{username}` - Return basic employee information given a username _(protected)_

 - `v1/student/{username}` - Return basic student information given a username _(protected)_

-##Configuration
+## Configuration

 #### config/app.php